brotzeit/rustic/README.md

 from `auto-mode-alist`.
 However you only need `rust-mode` if you want to use `emacs-racer`.
 There's some stuff that isn't included in rustic.

 Note: If you have any issues with rustic, please try running emacs without `rust-mode` loaded.

+## straight

+[straight.el](https://github.com/raxod502/straight.el#install-packages) clones each of your packages directly from its source.
+There are good additional [installation instructions](https://github.crookster.org/switching-to-straight.el-from-emacs-26-builtin-package.el/) for moving your package management from package.el to straight.

 # Compilation